lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 2.7.
 Plot the distribution of diameters of TNOs extracted in the query of Step 2.1.
-To do so, in "Plot parameters" click on "add new chart," select "Histogram" and enter the parameters as below.
+To do so, in "Plot parameters" click on "Add New Chart," select "Histogram" and enter the parameters as below.
-Selecting logarithmic y axis might be more illustrative.
+Select log for y axis.

 .. figure:: /_static/portal_tut03_step02d.png
     :width: 400